Super-Protocol/docs/docs/marketplace/guides/deploy-model.md

 sidebar_position: 4
 ---

-This guide provides step-by-step instructions on how to upload and deploy an AI model.
+This guide provides step-by-step instructions for uploading and deploying an AI model.

 :::note